fourlastor/dante/README.md

 # Dante

-Dante is a text parser to easily generate a `Spannable` from a raw input, right now it supports only HTML but the idea is to be able to support multiple input types (e.g. MarkDown).
+Dante is a text parser to easily generate a `Spannable` from a raw input, right now it supports only HTML but the idea is to be able to support multiple input types (e.g., MarkDown).

 Originally I authored Dante in [Pause](http://pause.fm), the project is now dead and I decided to open source it.